 Being told that your child has cancer can be a terrifying and overwhelming experience, and treatment of neuroblastoma can take a tremendous toll on your child and family.
 At times, you might feel helpless.

 But you play a vital role in your child's treatment.
-During this difficult time, it's important to stay informed and learn as much as you can about neuroblastoma and its treatment.
+During this difficult time, it's important to learn as much as you can about neuroblastoma and its treatment.
 Being knowledgeable will help you make informed decisions and better help your child cope with the tests and treatments.
 Don't be afraid to ask the doctors questions.

 Parents often struggle with how much to tell a child who's diagnosed with cancer.
 While there's no one-size-fits-all answer, experts do agree that it's best to be honest — but to tailor the details to your child's degree of understanding and emotional maturity.
-Give as much information as your child requires, but not more.
+Give as much information as your child needs, but not more.

 And when explaining treatment, try to break it down into steps.
 Addressing each part as it comes — visiting various doctors, having a special machine take pictures of the body, needing an operation — can make the big picture less overwhelming.
 Be sure to explain to your child that the disease is not the result of anything that he or she did.